Lily-G1/cloud-resume/README.md

 # cloud-resume

-My attempt of the infamous Cloud Resume Project where i host a static HTML/CSS/JS application using AWS serverless cloud infrastructure.
+My attempt at the infamous **Cloud Resume Project** where i host a static HTML/CSS/JS application using AWS serverless cloud infrastructure.
 The entire project is split into frontend & backend.
 The frontend consists of the web application files hosted on an S3 bucket, with content delivery by Cloudfront and SSL with Certificate Manager.
 The backend consists of a Lambda function that displays the app's visitor count on the web page and stores same in a DynamoDB table.
 An API Gateway is included to provide a http URL that triggers the Lambda function.
 All these are provisioned using Terraform IAC and a Jenkins declarative pipeline is used for continous integration & delivery.
 Whenever new code is commited to this repo, the pipeline is auto triggered and deployed.